adsabs/adsabs.github.io/blog/_posts/2016-07-04-independence-day-ads-2.0.md

 Do not worry if you had private libraries in ADS 2.0 and you still want to access them, you can do this, as is explained in the help pages <a href="https://adsabs.github.io/help/libraries/legacy-importing">here</a>.
 Also, redirects will be in place for those that had bookmarked certain searches.

+Also, if you use to be an ADS 2.0 API user, you can find details about our new API <a href="https://github.com/adsabs/adsabs-dev-api">here</a>.

 If you run into any problems or have any questions about this change, then don't hesitate to contact us via <a href="mailto:adshelp@cfa.harvard.edu">e-mail</a>, <a href="https://twitter.com/adsabs">twitter</a>, or our feedback form.